-Since decades, Mars is being tested with whispers of water’s presence.
-Scientists recently saw huge deposits of salt on Mars and wondered regardless of whether it implied Mars too once had giant seas.
+For decades, Mars has been tested with whispers of water’s presence.
+Scientists recently saw huge deposits of salt on Mars and wondered, regardless of whether it implied Mars, too, once had giant seas.
 However, it’s remained unclear what those deposits implied about the Red Planet’s climate.

-In a new study, scientists at the University of Chicago shake up the image of Martian salt—and offers better approaches to test what Mars’ water would have resembled.
+In a new study, scientists at the University of Chicago shake up the image of Martian salt—and offer better approaches to test what Mars’ water would have resembled.

-What scientists observed that the salt on Mars is not the same as the Earth’s oceans, instead it is much more similar to Epsom salts, made out of two ingredients: magnesium and sulfuric acid.
+Scientists observed that the salt on Mars is not the same as the Earth’s oceans, instead, it is much more similar to Epsom salts, made out of two ingredients: magnesium and sulfuric acid.

 Scientists noted, “Figuring out how those two chemicals combined can give us information about what Mars’ climate used to look like.”

 One probability is that Mars had water that circulated deep underground, conveying magnesium to the surface, where it reacted with sulfuric acid.
 That implies the planet would have been warm enough to permit groundwater to flow.
 Another possibility is that the magnesium was blown in as dirt.
 In this case, the climate could be as cold as the coast of Antarctica.

 To study the groundwater scenario, scientists built models to see whether their assumptions would be realistic.
 But, the analysis zeroed the fact that there’s so much Martian salt that it couldn’t be deposited as a one-time dry-out—the water would need to repeatedly get salts, evaporate, transform once more into liquid water, and repeat the cycle.